Federal CID Lawyers Protecting Government Contractors Nationwide Who Are Subjected to a Civil Investigative Demand

 A CID hold means that a company would order employees and staff not to destroy information or files that are named in the CID.
 If you start getting rid of documents and evidence, the DOJ or OIG can charge you with spoliation and obstruction of justice.
 Immediately.
 Implement a company-wide legal hold and avoid sanctions for document spoilage.

-Civil Lawyer Civil Investigative Demand :: CID Investigations FAQs
+Civil Investigative Demand Lawyers:: CID Investigations FAQs

 CID Meaning: When does the CID investigation begin?

 The CID will send a Notice of Investigation to the subject of the inquiry.
 This notice will typically include instructions on how to respond, as well as a date by which all documents must be provided.
 It is important to provide any requested documents prior to this deadline in order to avoid potential penalties.
-This where our federal lawyer civil investigative demand help can be beneficial.
+This where our federal civil investigative demand attorneys help can be beneficial.

 What happens after the documents are submitted?